-Upon arrival at the Pentagon, Val, (Valiant Thor) expressed to Ike and Vice President Nixon, the dire concern of the galactic community regarding mankind’s recent development of atomic weapons.
+Upon his arrival at the Pentagon, Val (Valiant Thor), expressed to Ike and Vice President Nixon the dire concern of the galactic community regarding mankind’s recent development of atomic weapons.
 Further, Val offered to provide mankind with the technology to make hunger, sickness, and even aging obsolete, if only Earth would pledge to forego its nuclear weapons programs.
-President Eisenhower, listened, but politely refused the Alien’s assistance, citing that such massive leaps forward would have a negative effect on humanity.
+President Eisenhower listened but politely refused the alien’s assistance, citing that such massive leaps forward would have a negative effect on humanity.
 His theory was along the lines of the “teach a man to fish” philosophy, in which such profound gifts would only result in an idle and lethargic population, incapable of providing for itself.
-He did, however, invite Val and his crew to stay, providing them an apartment at the Pentagon where they remained for three years, offering their sage star wisdom to our government, military, and elite scientists.
+He did, however, invite Val and his crew to stay, providing them with an apartment at the Pentagon where they remained for three years, offering their sage star wisdom to our government, military, and elite scientists.

 In this version of events, Ike met with two races of Aliens, those known as the Greys and another referred to as Nordic, presumably for their more human appearance.
-The meetings took place over several months in 1954, two at Holloman Air Force Base in New Mexico and one at Edwards Air Force Base in California.
-The reason for the visitations were very similar to Strangges’ account; brought on by the sudden proliferation of nuclear weapons.
+Three meetings took place over several months in 1954, two at Holloman Airforce Base in New Mexico and one at Edwards Airforce Base in California.
+The reason for the visitations were very similar to Strangges’ account, brought on by the sudden proliferation of nuclear weapons.
 The negotiations here, however, carried darker connotations.

-Depending on the source, there are varying degrees of moral alignment to the Grey agenda.
-By all accounts nuclear disarmament was a requirement, some citing an ulterior motive behind the request.
+Depending on the source, there are varying degrees of moral alignment regarding the Greys.
+By all accounts, nuclear disarmament was a requirement, though some point to an ulterior motive behind the request.
 Regardless, Eisenhower declined to disarm.
 Conversely, the Nordic aliens offered their assistance dealing with the Greys, implying some interplanetary conflict.
 Ultimately, a treaty was agreed upon, which is still honored today.
-The agreement included shared technology, that knowledge of alien life would be suppressed, and more comically the Greys would be aloud to abduct and experiment on human subjects.
-A caveat to the abduction clause was that they must all be returned unharmed and their names provided to the government, more specifically the infamous Majestic 12.
+The agreement included shared technology, denial and concealment of the alien’s existence, and, more comically, the right to abduct and experiment on human subjects.
+A caveat to the abduction clause was that they must all be returned unharmed and their names were all to be provided to the government, more specifically, Majestic 12.